David Childs (academic): British political history, later works and diplomatic missions

-Childs' wide knowledge of both domestic and international affairs has been utilised by both government and commercial organisations.
-He has been a guest speaker on contemporary German themes in universities across Europe and the United States of America.
+David has worked with both the Foreign Office and Home Office, as well as several commercial organisations.
+He was a guest speaker on contemporary German themes in universities across Europe and the United States of America.
 In 2011, he was invited to talk at the Italian-German Historical Institute, based in Trento, Italy, at a conference on International and multidisciplinary perspectives 20 years after the collapse of communism.

-Although a long-standing member of the European Movement, and a strong supporter of the European Union, Childs is known as the author of works on Britain rather than Germany, notably his 1979 work Britain Since 1945: A Political History.
+Although a long-standing member of the European Movement, and a strong supporter of the European Union, David was known as the author of works on Britain rather than Germany, despite over 10 books on Germany, notably his 1979 work Britain Since 1945: A Political History, which has had many revisions over the years.

-Childs' most recent publication differs from his more usual academic publications as it is a novel, entitled We Were No Heroes.
+David's most recent and last publication differs from his more usual academic publications as it was a novel, entitled We Were No Heroes.
 It is about Martin Thomas, an Englishman who fought for the Waffen SS on the Eastern Front, survived a Soviet concentration camp, worked as a Stasi agent during the Cold War and witnessed the fall of the Berlin Wall.
-Childs based the semi-fictional account on a man he had met in Leipzig in 1989.
+David based the semi-fictional account on a man he had met in Leipzig in 1989.

-Childs also writes for newspapers, magazines and journals.
-Over 250 of his obituaries have been published in The Independent from 1988 to 2013.
+David also wrote for the national broadsheets, magazines and journals.
+Over 270 of his obituaries have been published in The Independent and The Guardian from 1988 to 2022.

-In September 2013, Childs was among a number of international observers following the German Federal Elections, German federal election, 2013.
+In September 2013, David was, once again, among a number of international observers following the German Federal Elections, German federal election, 2013.
 They travelled across Germany monitoring the various parties and witnessed Angela Merkel's famous third term as German Chancellor.

+In October 2023, David starting writing a brief memoir of his life and experiences from childhood and World War II to his adventures behind the Iron Curtain and post-1989 Germany, which were published by Central Bylines.